 Students wishing to enrol should normally possess at least the equivalent of: EITHER a qualification in Mathematics at level 7 on the National Framework of Qualifications and at least one year of relevant subsequent experience in a statistical role or two years of subsequent experience in an applicable area; OR a qualification at level 8 on the National Framework of Qualifications in any area with sufficient experience of a numerate discipline.

 The Recognition of Prior Learning (RPL) procedures of the Institute will be used in assessing applicants who have qualifications not placed on the National Framework of Qualifications

-The programme Postgraduate Certificate in Applied Statistics (DT9002) is a one-year part-time programme, delivered by the School of Mathematical Sciences.
+The programme Postgraduate Certificate in Applied Statistics (DT9002) is a one-year part-time course, delivered by the School of Mathematical Sciences.
 Classes are held in the evenings so that study can be balanced with work and personal life.
-This programme studies a range of modern topics in statistics at Postgraduate Certificate level.
-The programme is suitable for participants who wish to learn statistics for the first time or to build on their existing knowledge and skills set.
-The programme will be a blend of underlying theory and practice with an emphasis on the use of modern software packages, such as R. Participants will build on the skills required to understand the value and practical usage of statistical models, interpret and challenge results and have the ability to formulate and communicate the objectives of a statistical data analysis.
-Researchers who use statistical analysis and modelling techniques are also suitable for this programme.
+This course studies a range of modern topics in statistics at Postgraduate Certificate level.
+The course is suitable for participants who wish to learn statistics for the first time or to build on their existing knowledge and skills set.
+The course will be a blend of underlying theory and practice with an emphasis on the use of modern software packages, such as R. Participants will build on the skills required to understand the value and practical usage of statistical models, interpret and challenge results and have the ability to formulate and communicate the objectives of a statistical data analysis.
+Researchers who use statistical analysis and modelling techniques are also suitable for this course.